d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 ## Summary

-* Gated RNNs can better capture dependencies for sequences with large time step distances.
+Compared to LSTMs, GRUs acheive similar performance but tend to be lighter computationally.
-* Reset gates help capture short-term dependencies in sequences.
+Generally, compared to simple RNNs, gated RNNs like LSTMs and GRUs can better capture dependencies for sequences with large time step distances.
-* Update gates help capture long-term dependencies in sequences.
+GRUs contain basic RNNs as their extreme case whenever the reset gate is switched on.
-* GRUs contain basic RNNs as their extreme case whenever the reset gate is switched on.
 They can also skip subsequences by turning on the update gate.

 ## Exercises